Strainz Product FAQ

 Like any other herb or seasoning, ground up raw buds can be added to smoothies or sprinkled on salads or soups.
 Juicing does take a lot of material.
 Start with a few fresh shade leaves or some raw buds.

-Strainz is headquartered in Las Vegas, Nevada.
+Strainz is headquartered in Nevada.
 We also have operations in other states.
 Contact us if you would like to bring Strainz products, services or technologies to your state.

-No, Strainz is not a public marijuana company.
+No, Strainz is not a public cannabis company.
 We are privately held and owned by the company’s founders, management and a group of private investors.

 Yes, we’re always looking to create strategic partnerships with the right types of companies and individuals.
 Feel free to email us if you would like to explore working together.